 The following Disciplinary Action grid is a guideline of disciplinary procedure.
 This is a guideline and is not intended to be completely inclusive.

-Radiologic Science Program Disciplinary Action Counseling
+Radiologic Science Program Disciplinary Action

 Verbal Written w/CC, CP, PD Probation Suspension Dismissal

-Unexcused Absence 1 2 2 3 3+
+Unexcused Absence (no call/no show) 1 2 2 3 3+

-Absence 4 5 5 6 7+ 7+
+Unscheduled Absence 3 4 5 6 7+ 7+

-Tardiness 2 3 3 4+ 5+ 5+
+Tardiness 3 4 5 6 7+ 7+

 Repeating radiographs w/o

 radiographer present 1 1 2 2 2+

 Performing exams w/o

 appropriate supervision 1 1 2 2 2+

 Repeated failure to time in/out

 of clinical site 2 3 4 4+ 4+ 4+

 Inappropriate/unprofessional 1 1 1 1 1 1

 behavior for clinical setting

 Abusive behavior towards

-pts, staff, faculty, or other 1 1 1 1 2
+pts, staff, faculty, or other 1 1 1 1 1

 students

 Fighting on clinical site

-premises 1 1 1 1 2
+premises 1 1 1 1 1

 Theft of hospital property

-(including removing scrubs 1
+(including removing scrubs 1 1 1

 from hospital)

 Dangerous action that could

 result in injury to pts or 1 1 1 1 1

 clinical site personnel

 Forging and/or altering 1 1 1

 clinical documents

 Unauthorized/Unethical use of imaging equipment 1 1 1

 Imaging without student markers 1 2 3 4 5 5+